Colorado State Highway 26: History

 East of Morrison Road, Alameda Avenue was once part of SH 8, defined in 1923 along the modern US 285 corridor southwest of Denver.
 As part of a large expansion of the state highway system in 1938, existing SH 74 was extended from Morrison north along SH 93 (Hog Back Road) and east on Alameda Parkway and Alameda Avenue to end at Morrison Road.
 This extension was removed from the state highway system in 1953, along with most of the 1938 additions, but in 1966 it was restored as a new State Highway 26.
 Since the part of SH 93 along Hog Back Road had also been given back to the county in 1953, SH 26 went north from the west end of Alameda Parkway to end at US 40 just north of the present I-70 exit 259.
 SH 8 was removed from Morrison Road and Alameda Avenue in 1968-1969, giving SH 26 its maximum extent of about 14 mi from US 40 to I-25.

 The first chunk was removed from SH 26 in 1984, when the 3 mi between SH 391 (Kipling Street) and SH 95 were given to the city of Lakewood.
 (SH 391 was simultaneously extended south from SH 26 to US 285.)
 The west segment was truncated to run only from US 40 to SH 470 between 1992 and 1997, and was eliminated entirely between 1999 and 2002.
 Alameda Parkway through Dinosaur Ridge between Hog Back Road and Rooney Road (west of SH 470) has since been closed to motor vehicles, but is open to bicycles and pedestrians as the Dinosaur Ridge Trail.

+Future

+The Colorado Department of Transportation (CDOT) is currently working to replace the 112-year-old Alameda Bridge over I-25 and the South Platte River.
+The work will rebuild the bridge and reconfigure the interchange with I-25 along with construction on other local roads nearby.
+Construction on the $22.8 million project began in January 2023 and is expected to end in Spring 2025.